 Several of the previously discussed multiples can be derived from a fully specified DCF calculation.
 For example, an EBITDA multiple can be computed by dividing the DCF implied value of the company by a measure of EBITDA based on the projected financials used to derive the cash flows.
 Similarly, the PE ratio can be computed by subtracting the value of debt from the DCF implied value of the enterprise (to estimate equity value) and then dividing by a measure of earnings used in the cash flow projections.
 A comparison between DCF-implied multiples and multiples obtained directly from a comparables set can be informative.
 Finding that the two are close is consistent with the underlying assumptions in the DCF model being compatible with the implicit assumptions embedded in the valuations of the assets in the comparables set.
 While such a finding may provide a degree of comfort, it does not prove that the valuations are necessarily correct, because assumptions underlying both the DCF valuation and the comparables valuation may nevertheless be inappropriate for the asset being valued.
 If the DCF-implied value is meaningfully different from that implied by multiples, it may be useful to understand why the difference exists.

 An observed multiple may also be expressed as a function of its underlying fundamental components that can then be mapped to DCF inputs.
-For example, the forward PE multiple (value of equity scaled by expected future earnings) can be shown to be a function of a discount rate (r), a growth rate (g), and a measure of investment intensity called the plowback or retention ratio (pb).
-As a general matter earnings can either be reinvested into the business or paid out as dividends, and the plowback or retention ratio is defined as the fraction of earnings that is reinvested.
+For example, the forward PE multiple (value of equity scaled by expected future earnings) can be shown to be a function of a discount rate (r), a growth rate (g) and a measure of investment intensity called the ploughback or retention ratio (pb).
+As a general matter, earnings can either be reinvested into the business or paid out as dividends, and the ploughback or retention ratio is defined as the fraction of earnings that is reinvested.
 These three variables (r, g and pb) are also inputs (either directly or indirectly through related assumptions) into a DCF valuation.

 The forward PE ratio is defined as:

-The expected forward dividend per share is the amount of expected forward earnings per share paid out as dividends, i.e., not reinvested in the business.
-Given that the plowback ratio (pb) is the fraction of earnings that is reinvested, the fraction of earnings that is paid out as dividends is equal to one minus the plowback ratio.
-Therefore, replacing expected forward dividends per share (next period’s dividend) with the product of forward earnings per share (next period’s earnings) and one minus the plowback ratio (the amount of next period’s earnings that is not reinvested but paid out as dividends), yields:
+The expected forward dividend per share is the amount of expected forward earnings per share paid out as dividends, that is, not reinvested in the business.
+Given that the ploughback ratio (pb) is the fraction of earnings that is reinvested, the fraction of earnings that is paid out as dividends is equal to one minus the ploughback ratio.
+Therefore, replacing expected forward dividends per share (next period’s dividend) with the product of forward earnings per share (next period’s earnings) and one minus the ploughback ratio (the amount of next period’s earnings that is not reinvested but paid out as dividends), yields:

 Plugging this expression into the definition of the PE ratio above yields:

-This decomposition shows that PE ratios depend on investment policy (pb or how much of earnings is reinvested in each period) growth (g), as well as risk, which affects the discount rate (r).
+This decomposition shows that PE ratios depend on investment policy (pb or how much of earnings is reinvested in each period) and growth g as well as risk, which affects the discount rate r.
 Therefore, when applying PE ratios in a valuation, the assets in the comparables set should embed similar investment policy, growth and risk expectations.

 Similar calculations can be performed for other valuation multiples.
-For example, under certain assumptions, an enterpries value to EBITDA multiple can be expressed as a function of the weighted average cost of capital (WACC), a growth rate, net investment, change in working capital and the tax rate, which are all components of a DCF valuation.
+For example, under certain assumptions, an enterprise-value-to-EBITDA multiple can be expressed as a function of the weighted average cost of capital (WACC), a growth rate, net investment, change in working capital and the tax rate, which are all components or inputs of a DCF valuation.

 Finally, it is useful to note that DCF valuations sometimes rely on inputs calculated using comparables.
 This most often arises in two instances.
 First, it is customary to calculate inputs to cost of capital calculations using peer companies.
 Second, some DCF valuations apply terminal exit multiples to calculate the terminal value of cash flows instead of making explicit terminal growth rate assumptions.
 Such exit multiples may again be based on comparable companies.
 The caveats when choosing the right comparables set would then apply to the DCF valuation as well.